Detailed Explanation of Advanced Settings

 Click the button to check the file integrity through Steam at the next startup.
 It may be possible to fix some problems where the software cannot run normally due to software updates or incorrect settings.

-Use Only CPU
+Use CPU Only

 Use All GPUs